-The conversion from a state maintained school to an academy trust involves the transfer of identifiable assets and liabilities and the operation of the school for £nil consideration.
-The substance of the transfer is that of a gift and conversations have been accounted for on that basis as set out below.
+The conversion from a state maintained school to an academy trust involved the transfer of identifiable assets and liabilities and the operation of the school for £nil consideration.
+The substance of the transfer is that of a gift and it has been accounted for on that basis as set out below.

-The assets and liabilities transferred on conversion to the academy trust have been valued at their fair value.
-The fair value has been derived based on that of the equivalent items.
-The amounts have been recognised under the appropriate Balance sheet categories, with a corresponding amount recognised in Donations - transfer from local authority on conversion in the Statement of financial activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.
+The assets and liabilities transferred on conversion from Alburgh with Denton Church of England Primary School, Morley Church of England Primary School and Tacolneston Church of England Primary to the academy trust have been valued at their fair value.
+The fair value has been derived based on that of equivalent items.
+The amounts have been recognised under the appropriate balance sheet categories, with a corresponding amount recognised in Donations - transfer from local authority on conversion in the Statement of Financial Activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.
+Further details of the transactions are set out in note 24.